 You give him a confused look.

-“You don’t have “New Eyes”” he finally says actually making those quote-unquote sign with his hands and then goes on to stamp a big fat DENIED!
+“You don’t have “New Eyes”” he finally says actually making those quote-unquote signs with his hands, and then goes on to stamp a big fat DENIED!

-This quote always reminds me of the time in Greece when my friends and I came across this man as we were making our own trail on a “road less travelled”.
+This quote always reminds me of the time in Greece when my friends and I came across this man as we were making our own trail on a “road less traveled”.

 I looked at him a little longer and finally shouted… LIAR!

 And then, in a commanding voice went on to say the following;

 “Listen to me young man (he clearly wasn’t), I have been told by one too many bloggers on my timeline that “all those who wander are not lost”.
 In fact, never has anyone wondered about those who might actually be lost.

 You, young man, must realize that it is the journey and not the arrival that matters, and thus you must embark on this trip, a trip that was destined to take you along, and leave a trail behind on a new path that would henceforth become the road less traveled.
 You may not under any circumstances require the need to feel at home and instead must brave through and see the world with new eyes.”

 Then we gave him a bottle of water, explained to him the direction back to the town, and went on to “boldly go where no man had gone before…”